jakobzhao/geog458/readme.md

 -   **Lecture Notes:** [Geospatial data for digital geographies](weeks/week03/readme.md)
 -   **Readings:** a) [Can social media clear the air?
 A case study of the air pollution problem in Chinese cities](https://drive.google.com/open?id=1C0MTPaPnVALVemeYEfiDChUKRZfcMjz3), b) [More than you ever wanted to know about GeoJSON](weeks/week03/assets/geojson.pdf), and c) [extended readings](weeks/week03/extended_readings.md).
 -   **Lab 2:** [Geo-tagged tweet collection and visualization](labs/lab02) `Due: April 23rd, by 11:59pm`
--   **In-class Discussion:** In-class Discussion: Discussion on the weekly paper led by Group 2 on Tuesday.
--   The following questions are expected to be covered in the discussion:
--   What were the geospatial data featured in the study?
--   How were they used, and for what purposes?
--   What were their social implications, and how did the authors analyze the examined case (air pollution issue) by interpreting the geospatial data?
-    Overall, the in-class discussion will be in approximately 30 minutes.
-After the group presentation, we will open the floor for a Q&A

 ### Week 4: Web mapping